ackermannQ/kodereview/content/blog/design-patterns/index.md

 Most people in tech - or at least in management - know that it's expensive to maintain a software and fix the bugs:
 ![Bugs cost](./bugsCost.png)

-You are a valuable asset to your team and your company when you don't create hundreds of bugs each time you create a feature.
+You are a valuable asset to your team and your company when you don't create hundreds of bugs each time you implement a feature.
 Having - at least a basic - knowledge of some design patterns can't hurt.

 An other advantage of using design patterns is to share common ground with more experienced developers.
 For instance, instead of describing step-by-step an algorithm you would use to solve a problem, just explain that you would use an observer pattern.
-It would make you look professional and avoid waist of time and as you should know, time is essence when it comes to software engineering.
+It would make you look professional and avoid waste of time and as you should know, time is essence when it comes to software engineering.

 ## Example of design patterns
 It exists lots of different patterns, classified in categories: